-Monetary assets are assets that carry a fixed value in terms of currency units (e.g., Dollars, Euros, Yen).
-They are stated as a fixed value in dollar terms even when macroeconomic factors such as inflation decreases the purchasing power of the currency.
+Monetary assets are assets that carry a fixed value in terms of currency units (e.g., dollars, euros, yen).
+They are stated as a fixed value in dollar terms even when macroeconomic factors, such as inflation, decrease the purchasing power of the currency.

-Monetary assets are assets whose values do not fluctuate in dollar terms and they carry an obligation to deliver a certain amount of currency units.
+Monetary assets are assets whose values do not fluctuate in dollar terms and that carry an obligation to deliver a certain amount of currency units.
 In short, they are static.
 However, their purchasing power may change upon a change in the prices of goods and services in general.
-A monetary asset cannot become obsolete or gain more value (appreciate) in the market over time.
+A monetary asset cannot become obsolete nor gain more value (appreciate) in the market over time.

 Characteristics of Monetary Assets

-- Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms, i.e., a relative change in buying capacity.
-For example, a sum of $100 can only buy you 2 dozens of apples now, compared to 3 dozens previously.
-This means that there has been a decline in real terms amounting to 33%, even though the dollar amount remains the same.
+- Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms (i.e., a relative change in buying power).
+For example, a sum of $100 may only buy you two dozen apples now, compared to 3 dozen previously.
+This means that there has been a decline in real terms amounting to -33%, even though the dollar amount remains the same.

-- Restatements in financial statements: Monetary assets are not subject to a restatement in their recorded value in financial statements.
-A non-monetary asset like land may be subject to depreciation or appreciation, depending upon market conditions.
+- Restatements in financial statements: They are not subject to a restatement of their recorded value in financial statements.
+In contrast, a non-monetary asset, like land, may be subject to depreciation or appreciation, depending upon market conditions.

-Although, if the original figures are in units of foreign currency, then the value of these assets has to be stated according to the prevailing exchange rate on the closing date.
+Although, if the original figures are in units of foreign currency, the value of monetary assets must be restated according to the prevailing exchange rate on the closing date.